-When a bike is used as a means of transportation between the start and the finish line, a helmet approved by NCF/UCI must be always worn.
+When a bike is used as a means of transportation between the first start and the last team member to cross the finish line, a helmet approved by NCF/UCI must be always worn.
 The helmet must be worn during warmups, in the race and whenever else the bike is used.